manta-innovations/manta-innovations.github.io/_posts/drafts/what-is-aws-connect.md

 This is just a high level summary of AWS connect, I’ll be looking to put together a more technical guide in the foreseeable future - so watch this space.

-More for information about AWS and Serverless feel free to check out my other blogs on my website, [Manta Innovations](https://manta-innovations.co.uk/blog).
+More for information about AWS and Serverless feel free to check out my other [blogs](https://manta-innovations.co.uk/blog).